Murgoo Station, Murchison HIR Aggregation

 Project Information:

-Murgoo Station, Murchison HIR Aggregation is a Human-Induced Regeneration (HIR) project located at Murgoo Station, approximately 112km north of Yalgoo and 146km west of Cue in the Mid West region of Western Australia.
-It was registered in August 2020 and covers a vast 203,399.13 ha.
+Murgoo Station, Murchison HIR Aggregation is a Human-Induced Regeneration project located on Murgoo Station, approximately 112km north of Yalgoo and 146km west of Cue in the Mid West region of Western Australia.
+It was registered in August 2020 and covers an expansive 203,399.13 hectares.
+The surrounding Murchison area is deeply tied to the pastoral industry, primarily characterised by extensive historic sheep stations and cattle grazing on vast, uncleared tracts of land.